Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study aims to understand how tiny blood vessels around the fovea (the part of the eye responsible for sharp vision) develop in infants with retinopathy of prematurity, a leading cause of childhood blindness.
-Researchers will use a special eye imaging technique called OCTA to track changes in these blood vessels over time.
-The study involves 16 infants who meet screening criteria for the condition, and their parents must consent to participation.
-The goal is to gather fundamental knowledge about how these vessels form normally and how they are affected by premature birth.
+This study aims to understand how blood vessels around the fovea (a key part of the eye for sharp vision) develop in infants with retinopathy of prematurity, a leading cause of childhood blindness.
+Researchers will use a special imaging technique (OCTA) to track changes in blood vessel density and size over time.
+The goal is to gather knowledge that could help improve future treatments.

 Disclaimer Read more